Skip to main content

 automaton.instantiate(managementEnvironment);

-Alternative: Using Environment Secrets: While DefaultCiCdProfile is the preferred method, you can still create secrets directly in your Fractal Cloud Environment to store your SSH key and passphrase.
-To do this, create separate secrets for your private SSH key and its passphrase.
-You will then reference these secrets by their Secret Short Names in your Kubernetes Workload configuration.
+• Alternative: Using Environment Secrets: You can create secrets directly in your Fractal Cloud Environment to store your SSH key and passphrase.
+Reference these secrets by their Secret Short Names in your Kubernetes Workload configuration.

-- Example: If your secret short name for your private key is
+• Example: If your secret short name is my-ssh-key, use my-ssh-key when configuring your workload.

-provides several benefits:- Centralized Management: Keeps your CI/CD credentials organized in one place.
+• Centralized Management: Organizes CI/CD credentials in one place.

-- Simplified Configuration: Reduces the need to define individual secrets for each workload.
+• Simplified Configuration: Reduces the need for individual secrets per workload.

-Finding Your Environment Short Name: You can find the short name of your environment by navigating to the Fractal Cloud Environments page.
-Select the desired environment, click the
+• Finding Your Environment Short Name: Navigate to the Fractal Cloud Environments page, select the desired environment, click Edit, and note the Short Name.

 Setup